arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 - Query statistics, profiling data and warnings are delivered as part of the last batch.

-If the `stream` option is *false* (default), then the complete result of the query is calculated before any of it is returned to the client.
+If the `stream` option is `false` (default), then the complete result of the query is calculated before any of it is returned to the client.
 The server stores the full result in memory (on the contacted Coordinator if in a cluster).
 All other resources are freed immediately (locks, RocksDB snapshots).
-The query will fail before it returns results in case of a conflict.
+The query fails before it returns results in case of a conflict.

 @RESTSTRUCT{optimizer,post_api_cursor_opts,object,optional,post_api_cursor_opts_optimizer}
 Options related to the query optimizer.